 Department of History and Government

-If these are attributes you are looking for in an academic program, Cedarville University Department of History and Government is for you!
+If these are attributes you are looking for in an academic program, Cedarville's Department of History and Government, in the School of Arts and Humanities, is for you!
 We are shaping “change agents” — graduates who love the Lord with their minds, integrate their faith with their personal and professional lives, demonstrate excellence in their fields to glorify God, serve with the humility of the Savior, and ultimately influence their culture for the cause of Christ.